-Finally, in June, the Consumer Financial Protection Bureau (the "Bureau") weighed in, putting "debt collectors" nationwide on notice that it also agrees with the holding in Carrington.
-See Advisory Opinion on Debt Collectors' Collection of Pay-to-Pay Fees.
-The Bureau cites to Carrington and effectively adopts the same reasoning and outcome: a debt collector may not attempt to collect any convenience fees unless: (1) the agreement creating the debt expressly authorizes the fees (and no other law prohibits the fees); or (2) applicable law expressly authorizes the fees.
-Like the Fourth Circuit, the Bureau reasoned that convenience fees are an "amount" within the meaning of FDCPA and subject to its prohibition on unauthorized fees, regardless of whether they are "incidental" to the principal obligation.
-And, like the Fourth Circuit, the Bureau also reasoned that a debt collector may only collect or attempt to collect such fees if they are expressly authorized by the agreement creating the debt or applicable law.
-Silence in the law, even if the state otherwise interprets that silence as permission, and the agreement are insufficient, according to the Bureau.
-Finally, the Advisory Opinion clarified that debt collectors may violate the FDCPA if they receive any portion of the convenience fees that are collected by a third-party payment processor.
+Finally, in June, the Consumer Financial Protection Bureau weighed in, putting "debt collectors" nationwide on notice that it also agrees with the holding in Carrington.
+In its Advisory Opinion on Debt Collectors' Collection of Pay-to-Pay Fees, the CFPB cites to Carrington and effectively adopts the same reasoning and outcome: a debt collector may not attempt to collect any convenience fees unless: (1) the agreement creating the debt expressly authorizes the fees (and no other law prohibits the fees); or (2) applicable law expressly authorizes the fees.
+Like the Fourth Circuit, the CFPB reasoned that convenience fees are an "amount" within the meaning of the FDCPA and subject to its prohibition on unauthorized fees, regardless of whether they are "incidental" to the principal obligation.
+And, like the Fourth Circuit, the CFPB also reasoned that a debt collector may only collect or attempt to collect such fees if they are expressly authorized by the agreement creating the debt or applicable law.
+Silence in the law, even if the state otherwise interprets that silence as permission, and in the agreement is insufficient, according to the CFPB.
+Finally, the advisory clarified that debt collectors may violate the FDCPA if they receive any portion of the convenience fees that are collected by a third-party payment processor.

 As mentioned above, many creditors, servicers, and debt collectors have operated under the assumption that they may charge convenience fees, even if the credit agreement is silent, as long as state law does not specifically prohibit the fees.
-But, the Fourth Circuit's decision and the guidance from the Bureau and the Maryland Commissioner make clear that silence in the credit agreement and in the law (again, even if that silence with respect to the convenience fee and other fees not enumerated as permissible fees otherwise means the fees are allowed) is insufficient authorization to charge convenience fees, at least for "debt collectors" under the FDCPA (and, in Maryland, for creditors, servicers, and collection agencies subject to the state's Debt Collection Act).
-The case and the regulators' guidance also make clear that the "separate transaction" argument-that a creditor, servicer or debt collector may agree with the consumer to pay a fee specifically to make a payment by some means other than a check-is not a sufficient basis to claim that the fee is expressly allowed by contract or applicable law.
+But, the Fourth Circuit's decision and the guidance from the CFPB and the Maryland Commissioner make clear that silence in the credit agreement and in the law (again, even if that silence with respect to the convenience fee and other fees not enumerated as permissible fees otherwise means the fees are allowed) is insufficient authorization to charge convenience fees, at least for "debt collectors" under the FDCPA (and, in Maryland, for creditors, servicers, and collection agencies subject to the MDCA).
+The case and the regulators' guidance also make clear that the "separate transaction" argument-that a creditor. servicer, or debt collector may agree with the consumer to pay a fee specifically to make a payment by some means other than a check-is not a sufficient basis to claim that the fee is expressly allowed by contract or applicable law.
 The emphasis in these recent developments on the apparent requirement that state law specifically allow a fee by name, not just allow it by silent permissiveness, before it can be charged may also create federal and state compliance risk for creditors and servicers operating outside of Maryland that are not "debt collectors" under the FDCPA.

-First, despite the Bureau saying that the prohibition only applies to "debt collectors" as defined by the FDCPA, the agency has historically applied many provisions of the FDCPA, including 15 U.S.C. § 1692f(1), to creditors and servicers that are not "debt collectors" under an Unfair, Deceptive, or Abusive Acts or Practices ("UDAAP") theory.
-See CFPB Bulletin 2013-07, "Prohibition on Unfair, Deceptive, or Abusive Acts or Practices in the Collection of Consumer Debts" (July 10, 2013).
+First, despite the CFPB saying that the prohibition only applies to "debt collectors" as defined by the FDCPA, the agency has historically applied many provisions of the FDCPA to creditors and servicers that are not "debt collectors" under an unfair, deceptive, or abusive acts or practices theory.
 Therefore, there is UDAAP risk at the federal level for creditors and servicers that are not "debt collectors" under the FDCPA.
 Charging these fees (or receiving any portion of these fees from a third-party payment processor) if they are not expressly authorized by the agreement creating the debt or applicable law could result in a federal UDAAP claim.